 Information regarding student rights and responsibilities is outlined in the Catalog and Student Handbook

-and are included in this document for review.
+and is included in this document for review.

 Students have the right to know the following information regarding financial aid at Wallace Community College: